In a San Francisco high school, the scars of remote schooling linger

 “We think it’s the bill, but I’m pretty sure we paid it off for a few months, so it shouldn’t be due right now,” she said.
 “But I don’t know.
 We’ll figure it out.”

-During a Zoom lecture, delivered by a university professor remotely into the Burton classroom, about half the students were scrolling through their phones, munching on pizza provided and otherwise zoning out.
+During a Zoom lecture, delivered by a university professor remotely into the Burton classroom, about half the students were scrolling through their phones, munching on the provided pizza and otherwise zoning out.
 Am’Brianna was taking careful notes.

 As soon as class was over, she rushed out of Burton to catch the 29 bus, which would take her to the train, which would take her to a program called 100% College Prep, where she would start planning for a future after high school.